 We understand that our parents and students may have questions and concerns as we navigate new circumstances together.
 We want to hear those questions and concerns and address them promptly.
 Please reach out to the following contacts:

-Health Concerns: Ms. Nicole Zarucki
+Health Concerns and Virus Exposure: Ms. Nicole Zarucki

 Academics: Mr. Chris Dean

 Under these new and challenging circumstances, De La Salle Collegiate remains committed to fostering an environment where each student can develop his faith, character, intellect, and morality.
 Thank you for your cooperation and assistance.